5660-eth/IGUARD/draft-eip.md

     }

     /// @notice Transfer the NFT and remove its guard role
-    /// @dev The NFT is transferred to `to`and the guard address is set to 0 address
     /// Throws  if `tokenId` is not valid NFT
     /// @param  from The address of the previous owner of the NFT
     /// @param  to The address of NFT recipient
     /// @param  tokenId The NFT to get transferred for function transferAndRemove(address from,address to,uint256 tokenId) public virtual {
         transferFrom(from,to,tokenId);
         removeGuard(tokenId);